emmajanedrews/base-template/_posts/2018-04-09-how-we-can-help-you-buy-or-sell-a-south-central-pennsylvania-home.md

 {% include youtube.html %}

-I’m Andrew Kronenberg at Hooke, Hooke, and Eckman Realtors here in South Central Pennsylvania. **We serve clients up and down the I-81 corridor from Hershey to Chambersburg.&nbsp;**
+I’m Andrew Kronenberg at Hooke, Hooke & Eckman Realtors here in South Central Pennsylvania. **We serve clients up and down the I-81 corridor from Hershey to Chambersburg.&nbsp;**

 If you’re thinking about buying a new home or selling your current home, we can help.&nbsp;